chadday/nicar_ocr/README.md

 But that's just one limited use case.
 Extracting this text can then be fed into databases or used for visualations.

-Let's take a look another one of our files involving tabular data, found [here]().
+Let's take a look at another one of our files involving tabular data, found [here]().
 This is a salary roster of Trump White House employees.
 We'll be using a single image page of this file for a later example.

 <-- LEFT OFF HERE -->